Multiprecision computations with Schwarz methods: Algebraic analysis of multiprecision Schwarz methods

-We approach the problem from an algebraic point of view, inspired by the results in~\cite{benzi2001algebraic,frommer1999weighted,frommer2001algebraic}, with the primary goal of carrying out the subdomain solves -- corresponding to $A_i^{-1}$ (or $M_i^{-1}$) -- in a lower precision $u_{\ell}$, compared to the higher working precision $u_w$.
-This direction is not explicitly mentioned in either of the works but follows from the sections focusing on inexact solves; see~\cite[Sections 2 and 3]{frommer1999weighted},~\cite[Section 7]{frommer2001algebraic} and~\cite[Section 4]{benzi2001algebraic}.
-Following the notation there, we will denote with tildes \emph{quantities that have been obtained by precision-reduction in some sense}, e.g., if we assume that the matrix $A_i$ is stored in the working precision $u_w$ and we then store it only in a lower precision $u_{\ell}$, the new matrix will be denoted by $\tilde{A}_i$ and replacing all $\mathcal{A}_i$ with $\tilde{ \mathcal{A} }_i$ in the definition of $A_i$ or $T_{\star}$ gives us $\tilde{A}_i$ or $\tilde{T}_{\star}$ (for $\star \in \{ \mathrm{AS}, \mathrm{RAS}, \mathrm{MS} \}$).
-We emphasize that the symbol $\sim$ does not mean that the quantity was obtained by the classic rounding procedure, quite on the contrary -- we always consider a particular way of obtaining $\tilde{ \mathcal{A} }_i$ from $\mathcal{A}_i$ that suits the situation and is clear from the context.
+For clarity, we call the {\em standard rounding procedure}, the rounding to nearest floating poing number as defined in the IEEE-754 standard \cite{ieee754_2019}.
+We emphasize that the symbol $\sim$ does not mean that the quantity was obtained by the standard rounding procedure, quite on the contrary -- we always consider a particular way of obtaining $\tilde{ \mathcal{A} }_i$ from $\mathcal{A}_i$ that suits the situation and is clear from the context.
 However, we keep a single notation for all of these cases (using $\sim$) to highlight the lower-precision nature.
 We denote the error in the subdomain matrices by $\mathtt{E}_i$, i.e., we have

 As is standard in the algebraic convergence theory of Schwarz methods, we are interested in properties of the splittings